CarsonML/LSTM-GAN/README.md

 # LSTM-GAN
-GAN used to generate music (Work in Progress)
+The goal of this poject is to use a GAN to generate music (Work in Progress)

 # The Data
 I got my data from this reddit post: